14 Top-Rated Fishing Lakes in Wisconsin

 Eagle River is a chain of waterways made of up 10 lakes and boasts some of the best musky fishing in Wisconsin.
+It is also one of the best small towns in Wisconsin to visit for a quiet getaway.
 Professional guides, like musky tournament champion Bill Jacobs, hit this chain of lakes regularly.
 The lakes have ideal musky waters that are clear, shallow, and have weed beds.

 Jacobs says targeting musky in ideal water conditions like those at Eagle River is important, but you have to combine it with proper technique.
 To perfect technique, Jacobs suggests practicing your cast, watching behind your bait for the musky that may be chasing it, and keeping your bait moving.

 While muskies are the big draw, this chain of lakes produces large northern pike, walleye, bass, bluegill, and crappie.
 Catfish Lake is the largest on the chain, but many anglers prefer to cruise several lakes in a day since it is easy to navigate between them.

 Highlight: Floating bogs enabling anglers to constantly change fishing spots for trophy musky